A poset representation for stable contracts in a two-sided market generated by integer choice functions: Introduction

 The behavior of ``agent'' $v$ depends on a \emph{choice function} (CF), generalizing a linear order on $E_v$ in simpler models.
 This is a continuous map $C_v$ of $\Bscr_v$ into itself such that $C_v(z)\le z$ for all $z\in\Bscr_v$.
 The vectors $z\in\Bscr_v$ satisfying $C_v(z)=z$ are called \emph{acceptable}, and the CF $C_v$ establishes on them the so-called \emph{revealed preference} relation $\prec_v$, defined by $z'\prec_v z\Longleftrightarrow C_v(z\vee z')=z$ (where $z\vee z'$ takes the values $\max\{z(e),z'(e)\}$, $e\in E_v$).
 For $x\in \Rset_+^E$ and $v\in V$, let $x_v$ denote the restriction of $x$ to $E_v$, and let $\Bscr$ be the set $\{x\in \Rset_+^E \colon \,x_v\in\Bscr_v\; \forall v\in V\}$.
 A vector (assignment) $x\in \Bscr$ for which all restrictions $x_v$ are acceptable is said to be \emph{stable} if, roughly, there is no edge $e=\{u,v\}$ (``contract between agents $u$ and $v$'') such that one can increase $x$ at $e$ so as to obtain $x'\in\Bscr$ which is better than $x$ for both $u$ and $v$, in the sense that $C_u(x'_u)\succ_u x_u$ and $C_v(x'_v)\succ_v x_v$.

 In the setting of~\cite{AG}, the CFs $C_v$ ($v\in V$) are assumed to obey the axioms of \emph{consistence} and \emph{substitutability} (also called \emph{persistence}), which earlier have been known and well motivated for simpler models, going back to Kelso and Crawford~\cite{KC}, Roth~\cite{roth}, Blair~\cite{blair}, and some others.
-By adding the third axiom, of \emph{size-monotonicity} (going back to Fleiner~\cite{flein} and Alkan~\cite{alk}), Alkan and Gale succeeded to develop a rather powerful and elegant theory embracing a variety of stability problems in weighted bipartite graphs.
+By adding one more axiom, of \emph{size-monotonicity}, Alkan and Gale succeeded to develop a (mini)theory embracing a variety of stability problems in weighted bipartite graphs.
 A central result in it, generalizing earlier results for particular cases, is that the set of stable assignments is nonempty and constitutes a \emph{distributive lattice} generated by the above-mentioned relations $\prec_v$ for vertices $v$ in one side of $G$.
 (Precise definitions and a brief account on results from~\cite{AG} needed to us will be given in Sect.~\SEC{defin}.)
 As simple illustrations of their model, Alkan and Gale point out the stable allocation problem and the stable diversification one.
 We refer to a general case in~\cite{AG} as \emph{AG-model}.

 Following terminology in~\cite{AG}, in a fixed partition of $V$ into two sides (color classes of $G$), one side is denoted by $W$, and the other by $F$, called the sets of \emph{workers} and \emph{firms}, respectively.
 Let $\Sscr$ denote the set of stable vectors (assignments).
 For $x,y\in\Sscr$, we write $x\prec_F y$ if $x_f\prec_f y_f$ holds for all $f\in F$; the relation $\prec_W$ is defined symmetrically.
 The \emph{polarity} established in~\cite{AG} says that $x\prec_F y$ if and only if $y\prec_W x$.